abudaan/vega-multi-view/README.md

 # Vega multi view

-This library is a wrapper of the Vega runtime API that allows you to add multiple Vega views to a HTML page that can listen to each others signals, despite the fact that they all live in a separate HTML element.
+This library is a wrapper of the Vega runtime API that allows you to add multiple Vega views to a HTML page that can listen to each others signals, despite the fact that each view lives in a separate HTML element.

 It includes custom versions of [leaflet-vega](https://github.com/nyurik/leaflet-vega) and [vega-tooltip](https://github.com/vega/vega-tooltip).